seattle-javascript-401d7/rest_api/RachelBurke/README.md

-#Two resource REST API with wine and cheese objects.#
+# Two resource REST API with wine and cheese objects.

+## How to use:
-Run server by entering node server.js into the terminal.
+  * Run server by entering node server.js into the terminal.
+  * To add wine enter localhost:3000/api/wine
+  * To add cheese enter localhost:3000/api/cheese
+  * To see how they go together enter localhost:3000/api/pairing